AgoraIO-Community/flutter_call_subtitles/docs/SUBTITLES.md

 },
 ```

-Since we call `setState` every time a new word comes in our UI will be updated.
-We can display this String at the bottom of the screen with a white background, and we are done.
+We create a String variable called `subtitle` that will be displayed at the bottom of our screen.
+Whenever a new word is retrieved in the `onStreamMessage` callback, we will update that variable and trigger a rebuild to show the most up-to-date subtitles.

 ```dart
 Padding(